HamStudy/hamstudy-hambook/tech2026/content/1. Introduction/2 Understanding the exam.md

 2. Understand which topics might be relevant to your specific interests.
 3. Know where to find more information about other topics if your interests expand.

 Remember that you need to answer 26 out of 35 questions correctly, which gives you some flexibility.
-Even the most experienced hams specialize in certain areas of the hobby - nobody expects you to be an expert in everything!
+Even the most experienced hams specialize in certain areas of the hobby — nobody expects you to be an expert in everything!

 The beauty of amateur radio is that you can start with whatever interests you most, then explore other facets of the hobby at your own pace after getting licensed.

 This exam isn't as difficult as you might think, and with this book you can choose how deeply you want to learn the material while preparing for your license!

+---

+The next chapter walks through how to use this book most effectively — whether you're aiming to get licensed quickly, understand the concepts deeply, or use the book as a reference after passing.